MarcoMuellner/domaindrivenjs/packages/core/src/entities/entities-guide.md

 ## Value Object Schema Helpers

-Domainify provides schema helpers to make it easier to use value objects in your entity schemas:
+DomainDrivenJS provides schema helpers to make it easier to use value objects in your entity schemas:

 ### General Value Object Schema